cslarsen/csl.name/_drafts/ld-inclusion.md

     const char data[] = {0x00, 0x01, ...};

-While there's nothing wrong with that approach, it requires a tool to convert binary data to code.
-A much more elegant solution is to have the linker perform those operations for you.
-I'll present several way to solve this problem.
+While there's nothing wrong with that approach, it requires a tool to convert binary data to code (for example, `xxd -i`).
+Besides, I find it a bit inelegant, and I'll present some alternatives for you.

 Using the GNU linker `ld`
 -------------------------